International Exchange Student of the Month

 When deciding to study abroad, how did you decide to come to K-State rather than another university?

-What sort of service learning or project are you doing outside of your classes that is unique?
+What sort of service learning or project are you doing outside of your classes?
 Describe what you do with this.
 How did you go about finding it?

 What did you think of the US upon arrival?
 Was it what you expected or were there any big surprises?